Drum Transcription: “Wind Machine” — Louie Bellson with The Buddy Rich Big Band

 Louie whips out the double kick for some of his fills throughout the tune — the guy is usually credited with pioneering double bass drums in his teenage years during the late 1930s.
 It’s quite fascinating to compare his double–kick moves to the likes of Gregg and Dennis Chambers, as both had very hip licks.
 Louie definitely belongs in the first half, and the music here shows he had some pretty good double bass facility.

 The big finale is interesting.
-I have the original sheet music, and it calls for two bars of the band, then two bars of drum solo:
+I have the original sheet music to “Wind Machine”, and it calls for two bars of the band, then two bars of drum solo:

 But in practice, I think Buddy’s band just held the chord for however long, and then Buddy/Louie would cut the band off to ad–lib a solo.
 I did my best to get the timing down, and I think it’s pretty close.
 Louie uses some smoking singles and big double bass builds to bring it home.